jmrphy/media_civil_war/media_civil_war.md

 than the state [@Camber:2013ul, 120].
-The crucial reason why mass media disproportionately amplify the normative influence of the state (why there are increasing marginal returns to the production of influence) is that receivers believe the message is widely spread, that mass media messaging is "known by all to have been seen by all" [@Camber:2013ul, 120].
-A media message may not literally need to be seen by every single other person in a national community for this condition to be reached.
-The point is simply that at very low levels of mass media density the receiver of a message should not be impressed by the belief that a very small number of others have received the message, and so under very low levels of media density there should not be increasing marginal returns to the production of influence).
+The crucial reason why mass media disproportionately amplify the normative influence of the state (why there are increasing marginal returns to the production of influence) is that receivers believe the message is widely spread [@Chwe:1998im; @Chwe:2001tc; @mutz1998impersonal], that mass media messaging is "known by all to have been seen by all" [@Camber:2013ul, 120].
+The key point is that at very low levels of mass media density there is no reason one receiver of a message should be impressed by a very small number of others who may have received the message.
 Only after a certain threshold or "tipping point," at which a "critical mass" of receivers are expected to receive mass media messaging, should there be increasing marginal returns to the production of influence.
 National situations in this post-threshold situation I refer to as "mass communications systems."
+National situations below this threshold I refer to as "pre-mass communications systems."

-Increases in mass media density only uniquely benefit the state's production of influence and therefore decrease the likelihood of civil war beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass communications system.[^3] When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^4]
+Increases in mass media density only uniquely benefit the state's production of influence and therefore decrease the likelihood of civil war beyond the threshold at which mass media technologies are sufficiently widespread to effectively consititute a mass communications system.[^4] When only a very small proportion of the population has access to mass media technologies, those technologies do not imply the presence of a mass communications system at merely low levels; they imply a country which still categorically lacks the infrastructural capacity for properly mass communications.[^5]

 The second shortcoming is that if the level of mass media *in general* increases state strength as Warren argues, then for this very reason,